Anti-Ramsey number of edge-disjoint rainbow spanning trees: Proof of Theorem

 \begin{proof} Note that the lower bound is shown by Jahanbekam and West in Proposition \ref{lower-bound}.
-For the upper bound, we will show that any coloring of $K_{2t+2}$ with $2t^2+1$ distinct colors contains $t$ edge-disjoint rainbow spanning trees.
+For the upper bound, we will assume that $t\geq 3$ since the case when $t = 2$ is implied by the result of Akbari and Alipour \cite{AA}.
+We will show that any coloring of $K_{2t+2}$ with $2t^2+1$ distinct colors contains $t$ edge-disjoint rainbow spanning trees.
 Call this edge-colored graph $G$.
 Let $m_i$ be the multiplicity of the color $c_i$ in $G$.
 Without loss of generality, say the first $s$ colors have multiplicity at least $2$, i.e.

 Let $G_1$ be the spanning subgraph of $G$ consisting of all edges with color multiplicity greater than 1 in $G$.
 Let $G_2$ be the spanning subgraph consisting of the remaining edges.
 We have

 In particular, we have